The South Street Seaport Museum remains closed to the publicto support efforts to contain the spread of coronavirus (COVID-19).

 From Capt.
 Jonathan Boulware, President of the South Street Seaport Museum: “We have a duty as a civic organization, as a convener of people, to do our part to help stem the spread of this virus.
-When and at what pace the Seaport Museum will reopen to the public will be determined through thoughtful consideration of this rapidly evolving situation.
+When and at what pace the Seaport Museum will reopen to the public will be determined through thoughtful consideration.
 We continue to follow guidance from our City and State governmental partners as well as from the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO).”